cdukes/general-contract/Contract.md

 ## Technical Support

 I am not a web hosting service and do not offer or include technical support for website hosting, email, or other services relating to website hosting.
 However, **I do warrant that deliverables I provide to you will continue to function as agreed upon in our original Scope of Work for ninety (90) days after development completion.
-Any updates or revisions you perform yourself run the risk of breaking the deliverables and will void any warranty I have provided.** That said, I will do my best to help you fix the problems if asked.
+Any updates or revisions performed by you, or by anyone other than me, run the risk of breaking the deliverables and will void any warranty I have provided.** That said, I will do my best to help you fix the problems if asked.
 I will charge you at my standard hourly rate for technical support for problems not directly caused by errors in my work, or for errors caused by my work and not brought to my attention within 90 days of development completion.

 ## Liability